rfcabal/todo-app/README.md

 ## To Build

-- Inside the project's folder do `npm build`
+- Inside the project's folder do `npm run build`

+## To Run Test

+- Inside the project's folder do `npm run test`